GG04 Berezina Epic (27/28 November 1812)

 • 6 Command Cards

-• Any French infantry unit or Leader eliminated counts as 2 Victory Points for the Russian Army.
+• Any French unit or Leader eliminated on the left side of the river count as 2 Victory Points for the Russian player.

-• Killing Napoleon is an immediate victory for the Russian.
+• If Napoleon is killed: It's an immediate victory for the Russian player.

-• The River Berezina is impassable except at the bridge.
+• The River Berezina is impassable except on the only bridge.

 Regards - Marechal d'Empire GG